Capital & Centric: Eyewitness Works

-In 2018 Capital & Centric announced its plan to transform Eye Witness Works on Milton Street in Sheffield into around 100 apartments, after acquiring the building from Sheffield Council.
+In 2018 Capital & Centric announced its plan to transform Eye Witness Works on Milton Street in Sheffield into around 100 apartments, after acquiring the building from Sheffield City Council.
 The Grade-II listed former cutlery works, which dates back to 1852, produced pocket and kitchen knives in industrious pre-war Britain, for 150 years.

-It was revealed in 2022 that Eye Witness Works would be home of new Channel 4 interior design TV show, where the winner wins the apartment they designed.
+It was revealed in 2022 that Eye Witness Works would be the home of a Channel 4 interior design TV show Design Your Dream, where the winner wins the apartment they designed.

 Other projects

-As of 2022, Capital & Centric has a number of projects underway in Greater Manchester, including Weir Mill in Stockport, Farnworth, Ancoats Works, Talbot Mill, Ferrous and Swan Steet which is currently home to Ramona and the Firehouse.
+As of 2022, Capital & Centric has a number of projects underway in Greater Manchester, including Weir Mill in Stockport, Farnworth, Ancoats Works, Talbot Mill, Ferrous and Swan Street which is currently home to Ramona and the Firehouse.

-In 2022, the company’s plans for the Goods Yard in Stoke-on-Trent were approved.
+In 2022, the company's plans for the Goods Yard in Stoke-on-Trent were approved.
 The project will be a mixed-used development with 174 new homes, work space, shops, café-bars and a new public square.

-In 2015 Capital & Centric announced housebuilding arm Nowhaus, now known as Neighbourhood which aims to build twice as many homes on a site as traditional housebuilders.
+In 2015 Capital & Centric announced housebuilding arm Nowhaus, now known as Neighbourhood, which aims to build twice as many homes on a site as traditional housebuilders.

-The company announced that its Bunker scheme in Liverpool in 2017, adjacent to the Littlewoods building.
+The company announced its Bunker scheme in Liverpool in 2017, adjacent to the Littlewoods Pools building.
 In 2015, the company announced it had secured the first tenant for its Tempest office development in Liverpool city centre.
 In 2016, the company completed construction on the Foundry in Salford.

+In 2023, Capital & Centric agreed to acquire council-owned sites around Bolton's train and bus stations and draw up a plan for their redevelopment into homes.

-Social Impact Aims
+Social impact aims

-The company is known for Regeneration Brainery initiative, which is a free education platform for young people to get into property.
-Co-founder of Capital & Centric Tim Heatley is the chair of Manchester Mayor Andy Burnham's Greater Manchester Mayor's Charity.
+The company is known for its Regeneration Brainery initiative, which is a free education platform for young people to get into property.
+Co-founder of Capital & Centric, Tim Heatley, is the chair of Manchester Mayor Andy Burnham's Greater Manchester Mayor's Charity.

 During 2018, the organisation launched an initiative to tackle homelessness with charity Embassy where ex-tour buses are used to provide temporary accommodation for rough sleepers.
 In 2021, plans for Embassy Village were approved, which include 40 high quality modular homes, a village hall, outdoor space for allotments and sports, along with additional support to help homeless and vulnerable men get back on their feet.

 In May 2019, Raise the Roof, a concert for the Greater Manchester Mayor's Charity raised more than £100,000 to help rough sleeping in the city-region.
-In 2020, to support the community during the Coronavirus pandemic Capital & Centric, and partners Kamani Property Group, used their development on Swan Street in Manchester city centre as a drop off point for essential items to help those affected by homelessness in and around Manchester.
+In 2020, to support the community during the Coronavirus pandemic, Capital & Centric and partners Kamani Property Group, used their development on Swan Street in Manchester city centre as a drop off point for essential items to help those affected by homelessness in and around Manchester.